 /feeds/<feedid> | DELETE | Unsubscribe from this particular feed |

-Secure HTTP is the standard approach used for sending sensitive details like passwords in a production environment
+The standard approach for sending sensitive details like passwords in a production environment is to use Secure HTTP.

-User authentication is important for securely managing users, passwords and resets.
+User authentication is essential for securely managing users, passwords, and resets.
 There are several ways to authenticate user accounts.

-For instance, you could use a Passport Plugin with Node.js, which is useful to authenticate with Facebook, Twitter and social media accounts.
+For instance, you could use a Passport Plugin with Node.js, which helps authenticate Facebook, Twitter, and social media accounts.

-The above example depends on the use of Stormpath, a REST API that supports authorization and authentication via API keys and offers user management-as-a-service.
+The above example depends on using Stormpath, a REST API that supports authorization and authentication via API keys and offers user management-as-a-service.

 Recommended Articles

-Here are some articles that will help you to get more detail about the Web Applications using MongoDB so just go through the link.
+Here are some articles that will help you get more detail about the Web Applications using MongoDB, so go through the link.